 Jaguar attacks and Puma attacks are extremely uncommon but they do happen.
 Jaguars and Pumas are afraid of humans, especially multiple humans.
 It leaves a simple question – if one girl was attacked, why couldn’t the other have gone to get help?

-Amphibians: Alligators, Crocodiles and Snakes
+Reptiles: Alligators, Crocodiles and Snakes

 Crocodiles prefer salinity (salt water) and therefore wouldn’t be found this far inland where small freshwater streams flow downstream from the mountaintops, with numerous waterfalls preventing crocodiles from swimming or climbing upstream.
 Also, American Crocodiles are coastal by nature.
 We can rule them out quickly.